 About John Hannavy

 Professor John Hannavy is a photographer, writer, and historian, and has written and illustrated many books and magazine articles on travel, heritage, and photography, all illustrated with his own original images, and on both photographic history and history as revealed through photography.
 His work regularly appears in several leading magazines covering all aspects of heritage and travel.
 For more than half a century, John has travelled all over the world with his cameras taking pictures for a wide range of editorial projects and for his many books.
-This image of John with his camera is a promotional picture for his new book The Men Who Invented Britain, which will be published in autumn 2023.
+This image of John with his camera is a promotional picture for his new book The Men Who Invented Britain, which will be published in autumn 2024.

 John studied photographic technology in Manchester in the early 1960s and began his professional career as a photographic laboratory technician, initially much more interested in the science which made photography work than actually taking pictures.
 That didn't last long, picture-making quickly took over.
 This trio of ageing photographers was photographed at a class reunion in 2016, 50 years after we graduated.
-On the left is Frank Hartles, and on the right is Mervyn Gledhill.
+On the left is Frank Hartles, who died in 2024, and on the right is Mervyn Gledhill.

 John's first editorial commission was in 1969, writing and illustrating travel features for the short-lived motoring magazine High Road, produced by British Leyland.
 By the end of the decade, his work was being published in a wide range of magazines.
 It is one of the cruelties of age, that some of his early images – now taken more than half a century ago – are finding their way into his current projects as being of 'historical interest'.
 From the early 1970s he was a regular contributor to the monthly Photo Technique magazine, then edited by the late Jack Schofield, and editorial photography and journalism have occupied much of his time ever since.